 After the introduction of Universal Credit on the 27 September 2017 those persons entitled to the benefit and receiving a Benefit Cap Welfare Supplementary Payment would lose that payment in the normal course of events because the award of Housing Benefit would cease.
 The Department intends to make interim payments equivalent to the amount of the Welfare Supplementary Payment unless the amount of Universal Credit is reduced by less than the Welfare Supplementary Payment.
 In that case a revised administrative Welfare Supplementary Payment equal to the amount of the deduction will be paid.
 Administrative Welfare Supplementary Payments will be made to the claimant(s) or a person appointed on their behalf.

 The amount payable will be equal to the amount of the Benefit Cap reduction but if this reduces then the administrative Welfare Supplementary Payment will reduce to this lesser amount.
 The effective date of any change in the amount will be the same date as the change took effect for Universal Credit.
-An increase in the Benefit Cap reduction from Universal Credit will not be met by an increase of the administrative payment.

 Administrative Welfare Supplementary Payments will be paid every four weeks in arrears from the date of the first Benefit Cap deduction from Universal Credit.
 The payment will be made to the claimant or a person appointed on their behalf.